marugareta/video-annotation-tool/README.md

 ## Support

-For support, please create an issue in the GitHub repository or contact the development team.
+For support, please create an issue in the GitHub repository or contact me :) antonius.kri2003@mail.ugm.ac.id